Laethel/meditate/README.md

-# medidate
+# meditate

-A small app to medidate
+A small app to meditate

 ## Getting Started